 - Contribute to a risk assessment at the scene

 Training Standard Pre-requisites

-Evidence of the following pre-requisite/s must be provided to ERGT for verification prior to course commencement:
+Evidence of the following pre-requisite must be provided to ERGT for verification prior to course commencement: HLTAID011 Provide first aid

 ERGT Desired Skills and Knowledge

-In order for ERGT to deliver the training and assessment in the timeframe specified for this course, it is desirable (but not mandatory) that trainees who come to the course are fulltime employees and existing members of an ERT with the specific range relevant of skills and knowledge as listed below:
+In order for ERGT to deliver the training and assessment in the timeframe specified for the Vertical Rescue course , it is desirable (but not mandatory) that trainees who come to the course are fulltime employees and existing members of an ERT with the relevant skills and knowledge as listed below:

 - Conduct risk assessments

 - Identifying hazards and applying control measures according to procedures

 - Participate in and contribute in a post rescue debrief